-Remove the bad element using an element wrench.

-Make sure the new element is the correct replacement by

-referring to the water heater's data plate for voltage and wattage information.

-new element equipped with a rubber gasket.
+- With the tank drained and power off, remove the power wires from the element you intend to replace. - 7 Remove the bad element using an element wrench. - Make sure the new element is the correct replacement by referring to the water heater's data plate for voltage and wattage information. - Clean the threads in the tank opening with a rag.
+Insert the new element equipped with a rubber gasket.
 NOTE: Use a drop of hand dishwashing liquid to lubricate the gasket to help avoid damaging the gasket as it is being tightened.
 Tighten with an element wrench.